ns319/PS_toolkit/README.md

 PowerShell script to automate/facilitate some basic desktop support functions.

 Just some things I thought it'd be nice to have quick, easy access to for some basic desktop support functions.
-Most of it is pretty self-explanatory; it's essentially just a launcher for built-in tools.
+Most of it is pretty self-explanatory; it's essentially just a launcher for built-in Windows tools like DISM, SFC, ChkDsk, etc.